Our Current Focus

 Rare genetic variants are relevant for understanding recent population structure, and have also been implicated in trait-relevant variants that are population-specific.
 We are interested in developing methods employing rare variants to interrogate recent history and variation in traits and disease incidence.

 Mashaal Sohail, Alan Izarras-Gomez and Diego Ortega-Del Vecchyo.
 Populations, traits, and their spatial structure in humans.
-(Invited review article for Genome Biology and Evolution, in review)
+Genome Biology and Evolution (2021)

 Mashaal Sohail, Amanda Y. Chong, Maria Jose Palma, Consuelo Dayzu Quinto-Cortes, Aaron Ragsdale, Santiago Gerardo Medina, Andres Jimenez-Kaufmann, Carmina Barberena, Paulina Nunez, Guadalupe Delgado-Sánchez, Luis Pablo Cruz-Hervert, Leticia Ferreyra-Reyes, Hortensia Moreno-Macías, Carlos A. Aguilar-Salinas, Adrian Cortes, Selene L. Fernandez Valverde, Victor Acuña-Alonzo, Genevieve Wojcik, Christopher R. Gignoux, Carlos D. Bustamante, Adrian Hill, Maria Teresa Tusie Luna, Alexander J. Mentzer, John Novembre, Lourdes García-García, Andrés Moreno-Estrada.
 Nation-wide